basp/aardwolf/mapper.md

 * `lrmarea <area_name>` removes a known area

 ## Behavior
 Whenever you enter a new area the mapper will assume the first room to be at coordinates `x, y, z = 0, 0, 0`.
 The mapper will automatically create areas and rooms.
-However, it does not automatically try to position (e.g. assign coordinates to) rooms.
-This means that (for now) all the new rooms will be created at `0 0 0` position.
+However, it does not automatically try to position (e.g. assign coordinates to) rooms so (for now) all the new rooms will be created at `0 0 0` position.

 This means that if you run around with the mapper active, your map will be nonsense unless you use some of the commands.
 Your best friends will be `lautocoords` and `lautoexits` and these will cover most of your mapping cases.